BamideleAdeola/E-Commerce-Sales-Analysis--TSQL/README.md

 # E-Commerce-Sales-Analysis-SQL

 # Project Objective
-This project aimed to create a SQL-based analytical solution for an e-commerce dataset.
-The data is randomly generated data to bring out insights  into sales performance, customer behavior, and product trends, which will in turn enable data-driven decisions for a company
+This project is aimed at creating a SQL-based analytical solution for an e-commerce dataset.
+It focuses on bringing out insights on sales performance, customer behavior, and product trends, which will in turn enable data-driven decisions for a company

 # Database Schema
 **Table Overview:**